 The review of the literature suggests a strong level of ambiguity within the initial data.
 The ambiguity is the result of themes within the literature that contain contradictory subject matter, as well as conflict over how and why specific information is relevant to competitive advantage within the offshore outsourcing process.
 Problems of ambiguity are further exacerbated in respect to the research methodology used to approach these areas of research.
 Conflicting results are suggestive of flawed decision-making strategies (such as confusion of terms and limitations on the criteria concerning offshoring and outsourcing) used within the research methodology.
 It is also indicative of problems in isolating themes that are best applicable to these processes.
 Of note are problems in the empirical literature in which researchers presented conflicting opinions regarding successful application of offshore outsourcing.
 This indicates that increased inquiry is required into the study of offshore outsourcing to identify the themes within the literature, and to assess the overall impact of these processes on competitive advantage.

 The analysis of variance and simple regression results used in this dissertation indicated that offshore outsourcing has no significant impact on competitive advantage.
 However, a positive relationship does exist.
 Market freedom factors and multinational corporations' offshore outsourcing are significant variables of the competitive advantage of multinational corporations.
 The study indicated that an increase of one unit in market freedom in China will result in an increase of competitive advantage by .37 units.
 Similarly, a one unit increase in market freedom in India will result in an increase of competitive advantage by .45 units.

 Benit, Yoram, "Impact of Offshore Outsourcing on Competitive Advantage of U.S. Multinational Corporations" (2008).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 284.